Kolkata Decoded (Part 3 & 4): Roads That Shape Kolkata — Expansion, Identity & Growth Corridors

 Chowringhee Road

-• Historic commercial boulevard running beside the Maidan
+• Historic commercial boulevard beside the Maidan

 • Surrounded by major heritage landmarks